hughobrien/psu-constitution/README.md

 ## Article 3: Membership

-1. All Postgraduate Students currently registered at the University of Limerick shall be deemed to be full members of the PSU.
+1. All postgraduate students currently registered at the University of Limerick shall be deemed to be full members of the PSU.
 Members are entitled to the rights as outlined in Schedule 1: Membership Rights.

-	1. To be considered as a postgraduate student and therefore a member of the PSU, it is a requirement that students have attained an undergraduate degree before commencing on a Postgraduate Programme.
+	1. To be considered as a postgraduate student and therefore a member of the PSU, it is a requirement that students have attained an undergraduate degree before commencing on a postgraduate programme.

 2. Any person sitting on the Executive shall be a member while they hold their position on the Executive.